Humboldt meets Leibniz

 Conference Topic 2024

-The topic of the symposium will cover the full range of clinical and basic implant research.
-This includes, among others:
+The symposium will cover the full range of clinical and basic implant research.
+This includes, among other things:

 • Biomedical research